ipa320/RosTooling.github.io/docu/RosModelDescription.md

 # HOW TO DESCRIBE ROS NODES USING THE LANGUAGE

 Component models have two types of extensions, either .ros1 for ROS version 1 packages and .ros2 for ROS 2 packages.
 In both cases the language allows to describe package that contains ROS nodes and their interfaces.
-To create a new model, you can easily just create a new file with the correct extension.
-For example my_node.ros2.
+To create a new model, you can easily just create a new file with the correct extension, the RosTooling environment will automatically recognize it and make use of its related features for the textual editor.

 ## ROS (1)